revaturelabs/interviewquestions/Java/Collections/ListInterface.md

 <summary><b>Show Answer</b></summary>

  <blockquote>
-1. addAll method is used to add bulk elements to the list.
+1. addall method is used to add bulk elements to the list.

 ``` java